 The IIS3DWB sensor is a key enabler of industrial vibration monitoring:

-Thedevelopment kit takes the prototyping of vibration monitoring solutions to the next level by integrating the IIS3DWB sensor with numerous additional sensors and an ultra-low-power STM32L4+ MCU, and offering wired and wireless connectivity.
+The STWIN SensorTile development kit (STEVAL-STWINKT1B) takes the prototyping of vibration monitoring solutions to the next level.
+It integrates the IIS3DWB sensor with numerous additional sensors and an ultra-low-power STM32L4+ MCU, and offers wired and wireless connectivity.
 Software libraries for vibration processing are also available, including a high-speed data logger for data scientists to develop algorithms.